 Some other recommended restaurants are:

-Address: Del Tepozteco 13 Santisima Trinidad – one of the most colourful Mexican restaurants in the world serving local Mexican cuisine – the tortillas are made in the back of the restaurant so you know that they are really fresh!
-Great for families.
+Address: Del Tepozteco, 13 Santisima Trinidad.
+It is one of the most colourful Mexican restaurants in the world, serving local Mexican cuisine.
+The tortillas are made in the back of the restaurant, so you know they are fresh!
+It is great for families.

-Address: Av Ignacio Zragoza 17 Santisima Trinidad – serving Mexican cuisine with views of Tepozteco
+Address: Av Ignacio Zaragoza 17 Santisima Trinidad – serving Mexican cuisine with views of Tepozteco

-Address: Del Tepozteco Tierra Blanco – tree house style restaurant on the pathway to Tepozeco – very popular for its breakfasts.
+The address is Del Tepozteco Tierra Blanco, a treehouse–style restaurant on the pathway to Tepozeco.
+It is very popular for its breakfast.

-Mexico City is the closest airport to Tepoztlan, it is 89 km away.
+Mexico City is the closest airport to Tepoztlan, 89 km away.
 Mexico City International Airport has hundreds of domestic and international flights daily.

 Find the cheapest flights with Skyscanner.

-Skyscanner is our ‘go-to’ when we are researching the best flight deals.
+Skyscanner is our ‘go-to’ when researching the best flight deals.

 There are buses to Cuernavaca and then local services to Tepoztlan.
 You can book tickets through Busbud.